Allspice – Pimento Dioica

 Allspice is also called Jamaica pepper.
-Allspice is native to Jamaica.
-Christopher Columbus brought allspice back to Europe on his second voyage resulting in the spice being recognized in European cooking during the 16th century.
+It is native to Jamaica.
+Christopher Columbus brought the berries back to Europe on his second voyage resulting in the spice being recognized in European cooking during the 16th century.

 Allspice is used in some medicines to disguise the original flavor.
-Allspice is also used in some aftershave lotions.
+It is also used in some aftershave lotions.

-Allspice has been used to help fight diarrhea.
+Allspice contains proteins, lipids, the vitamins A, B1, B2, C, and minerals.
+It has been used to help fight diarrhea.

-When allspice is called for in a recipe you can grind the whole allspice using an electric coffee grinder, a microplane or whatever.
+When allspice is called for in a recipe you can grind the whole berries using an electric coffee grinder, a microplane or whatever.

 If you buy ground allspice you need to know it loses flavor fast.
 Buy ground allspice in small amounts and keep it out of sunlight.